codegram/hyperclient/Readme.md

 OK, navigating an API is really cool, but you may want to actually do something with it, right?

-Hyperclient uses [HTTParty][httparty] under the hood to perform HTTP calls.
+Hyperclient uses [Faraday][faraday] under the hood to perform HTTP calls.
 You can call any valid HTTP method on any Resource:

 ````ruby